eterey/pyvalid/README.rst

 .. image:: https://img.shields.io/codecov/c/github/uzumaxy/pyvalid.svg?style=plastic
 .. image:: https://img.shields.io/github/workflow/status/uzumaxy/pyvalid/Python%20package?style=plastic

-Python validation tool for checking function's input parameters and return values.
+The pyvalid is the Python validation tool for checking a function's input parameters and return values.

-This module can be very helpful on the develop stage of the project, when control for accepted and returned function values is a one of most important things.
+Purposes of the pyvalid package:

+#.
+Provide an ability to validate user input (such as usernames, phone numbers,
+   emails, dates and times, etc) and minimize the amount of code required for the implementation of the comprehensive validation systems;
+#.
+Add an additional layer of dynamic code analysis for the development and
+   testing stages — pyvalid will raise the exception if a function accepts or returns unexpected values and you always can disable pyvalid in production or whenever you want;
+#.
+Help to catch runtime issues much easier.

-Module consists of two decorators: `accepts` and `returns`.
+The module consists of two decorators: `accepts` and `returns`.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^